dantenoguera/emitter/README.md

 $ ./emitter
 ```

 WASD to move camera
 Mouse to change camera direction
-Mose wheel to zoom
+Mouse wheel to zoom
+Space bar to leave camera mode